HaxeFoundation/haxe-evolution/proposals/0000-multiple-arg-array-access.md

 ## Introduction

 Introduce an extension to the array access operator in order to allow multiple parameters between []: `array["foo", 0]`.
-This only proposes a grammar and AST modification to parse it in a macro.
-But it doesn't concern operator overloading (for now...).
+This proposal also concern operator overloading.
 This proposal follows my [issue](https://github.com/HaxeFoundation/haxe/issues/9339).

 ## Motivation